OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Data Sources

-Orders Data: Out of 8 datasets in total, the primary dataset used for this analysis is the "olist_orders_dataset.csv" file, containing detailed information about orders processed by a number of Brazilian e-commerce companies.
+Orders Data: Out of 8 datasets in total, the primary dataset used for this analysis is the "olist_orders_dataset.csv" file, containing detailed information about orders processed by a number of companies.

 ### Tools